Learning Fair Models without Sensitive Attributes: A Generative Approach: Experiments

-\textbf{Configurations.} For ARL and KSMOTE \cite{lahoti2020fairness,yan2020fair}, we utilize the authors' codes.
-For other baselines, we follow \cite{zhao2021you}'s implementations.
-For the decoder and encoder of our sensitive estimation module, we implement a multi-layer perceptron (MLP) network with two and three layers, respectively.
-The hidden dimension is 8 for the Adult dataset, 50 for the graph dataset, 16 for the text dataset.
+For ARL and KSMOTE \cite{lahoti2020fairness,yan2020fair}, we utilize the authors' source codes.
+For other baselines, we follow the implementation of \cite{zhao2021you}.
+For the decoder and encoder of our sensitive estimation module, we implement them as a multi-layer perceptron (MLP) network with two and three layers, respectively.
+The hidden dimension is 8 for the Adult dataset, 50 for the graph dataset, and 16 for the text dataset.
 For classifier $g_{w_1}(\cdot)$, we adopt three-layer MLPs for the adult dataset and one-layer for other datasets.
 We implement two-layer GCN and CNN for graph and text datasets separately.
+For fair comparison, we adopt the same backbone for all baselines.
 Adam optimizer is adopted to train the model, with an initial learning rate of 0.001 for all datasets.
+We find the best hyperparameter $\beta$ through $\{0.001, 0.01, 0.1, 0.5, 1, 1.5\}$ and $\lambda$ through $\{0.01, 0.02, 0.03, 0.04, 0.05\}$ via grid search.